-As stated in section C.4.1, liquidity risk is limited by the nature of the investments (high quality bonds with relatively short maturities) and the nature of the business that does not trigger unexpected massive cash reimbursement.
+As stated in section C.4.1, liquidity risk is limited by the nature of the investments (mostly high quality bonds with relatively short maturities) and the nature of the business that does not trigger unexpected massive cash reimbursement.
 Liquidity is managed through the monitoring of key exposures and tests performed at Asset and Liability Committee level.

 The Company further minimises this risk through policies on liquidity risk and investment including identification, assessment, measurement and monitoring of liquidity risk on a continuous basis.
 These policies are reviewed on an annual basis to ensure their continued effectiveness.
-The Liquidity risk limits are established by the risk management and are validated by the Asset and Liability Committee, which can ultimately requested Board of Directors' review.
+The Liquidity risk limits are established by the risk management function and are validated by the Asset and Liability Committee, with ultimate Board of Directors' review and approval.

-Moreover, a cash pooling account has been implemented which allows Cigna European entities to have access to money at any time.
+Moreover, a cash pooling account has been implemented which allows Cigna European entities to assure liquidity at all times.

 Additionally, the Company internally models Liquidity Risk through scenario analysis.
-The Company has thus assessed the time needed to raise capital to face potential severe large claims.
+The Company has for example assessed the time needed to raise liquidity to face potential severe large claims.

-Immediate O-3 months
+Immediate 0-3 months

-Availability of funds CLICE 22.1% 77.9%
+Availability of funds CLICE 23.6% 76.4%

-Availability of funds CEIC 32.7% 67.3%
+Availability of funds CEIC 33.9% 66.1%

 Availability of funds Myrtle 25.2% 74.8%

-Exhibit C.13: Cigna Europe's availability of funds
+Exhibit C.13: Cigna Europe's availability of own funds